Skip to main content

 This gallery features a variety of toolkits that have been developed by non-profit or government agencies to assist FDPIR program operators in providing nutrition-related content to their participants.
-Toolkits can be used to access a collection of resources that may include lesson plans, videos, and/or handouts on a specific targeted subject matter.
+Toolkits include resources such as lesson plans, videos, handouts, and other educational materials.

 Bean Basics Toolkit